Making Sense of the Appraisal Process

-So, what party makes sure the value of the real estate is in line with the amount being paid?
-This is where you meet the appraiser.
+So, what party is responsible for making sure the value of the real estate is consistent with the purchase price?
+In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Fariss Appraisal Services will ensure, you as an interested party, are informed.

 Appraisals begin with the home inspection

-To determine the true status of the property, it's our duty to first conduct a thorough inspection.
-We must actually view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed are there and are in the condition a typical person would expect them to be.
-The inspection often includes a sketch of the house, ensuring the square footage is accurate and illustrating the layout of the property.
-Most importantly, we look for any obvious amenities - or defects - that would have an impact on the value of the house.
+Our first responsibility at Fariss Appraisal Services is to inspect the property to determine its true status.
+We must actually see features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they truly are there and are in the condition a typical person would expect them to be.
+To ensure the stated square footage has not been misrepresented and illustrate the layout of the property, the inspection often includes creating a sketch of the floorplan.
+Most importantly, the appraiser identifies any obvious features - or defects - that would have an impact on the value of the property.

-Back at the office, an appraiser uses two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

-This is where we pull information on local construction costs, the cost of labor and other factors to determine how much it would cost to replace the property being appraised.
+This is where we gather information on local building costs, the cost of labor and other factors to determine how much it would cost to replace the property being appraised.
 This figure usually sets the maximum on what a property would sell for.
-The cost approach is also the least used method.
+It's also the least used predictor of value.

-Appraisers get to know the communities in which they appraise.
-They thoroughly understand the value of certain features to the people of that area.
-Then, the appraiser looks up recent sales in the vicinity and finds properties which are 'comparable' to the subject being appraised.
-By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately match the features of subject property.
+Appraisers can tell you a lot about the neighborhoods in which they appraise.
+They thoroughly understand the value of certain features to the residents of that area.
+Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
+By assigning a dollar value to certain items such as upgraded appliances, additional bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they are more accurately in line with the features of subject.

-After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
-When it comes to putting a value on features of homes in Bakersfield and Kern, Fariss Appraisal Services is second to none.
+Once all necessary adjustments have been made, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
+When it comes to knowing the true value of features of homes in Bakersfield and Kern, Fariss Appraisal Services is second to none.
 The sales comparison approach to value is typically given the most weight when an appraisal is for a home sale.

 Valuation Using the Income Approach

-In the case of income producing properties - rental houses for example - the appraiser may use a third method of valuing a property.
-In this case, the amount of income the real estate generates is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - the appraiser may use an additional approach to value.
+In this scenario, the amount of income the real estate yields is taken into consideration along with other rents in the area for comparable properties to determine the current value.